 There’s an interesting discussion happening currently regarding a proposal on the swift-evolution mailing list to make Class types final by default in Swift.
 The initial proposal references the occasional need for a reference type that is not intended to be subclassed as the primary motivation.

-There are some developers who are clearly not in . . .
+There are some developers who are . . .

 And some ideas for making it better